 Jump with your back to the wall to familiarize yourself with the Handstand

-Be careful to leave enough space between your hands and the wall at the beginning; as well as to measure your jump well so as to fall directly on the feet.
+you will project one of your back legs directly on the wall, the second leg will do the same a few moments later.
+Be careful to leave enough space between your hands and the wall at the beginning, as well as to balance your jump well so that you land directly on your feet.

 The Handstand back to the wall

-Once you hold it upside down, you will immediately want to work in the best position possible.
-You can look a little over the point between your hands or straight behind.
-You then want to squeeze your feet, then butt and abs as much as you can to keep your body straight and avoid arching your lower back.
-Also, be sure to push your shoulders down all the way, as if you were trying to get them as close to your ears as possible.
+Once you hold upside down, you'll immediately want to work in the best possible position.
+It will be necessary squeeze your feet, your buttocks et abs as much as you can to get the straight body and avoid arching the lower back.
+Also take good care of push on your shoulders to the end, as if you were trying to bring them as close to your ears as possible.